nikotsunami/osma-dmz/sp_portal/README.txt

           - Enter your user name and password in the login page, then you will be logged in.

    2.3 To import users from original database:
+        During development it was desirable to be able to import users from the original osce database directly, it may also be useful to do this in production before the server is placed in the DMZ.
+However users may also be pushed to the DMZ system from the osce system individually.

+      - First you must configure the datasource_orig in sp_portal/grails-app/conf/DataSource.groovy
+      in:
+            environments {
+                production {
+                    dataSource_original {
+                         configClass = "org.codehaus.groovy.grails.orm.hibernate.cfg.GrailsAnnotationConfiguration"
+                        dbCreate = "create"
+                        driverClassName = "com.mysql.jdbc.Driver"
+                        url = "jdbc:mysql://localhost/osce"
+                        username = "<db username>"
+                        password = "<db password>"
+                    }
+            }
-      - First you have to log in as the administrator.
+      - Then you have to log in as the administrator.

       - Then click Import Data button, in order to import users from original database.

-   2.4 To disable original original database:
+   2.4 To disable original database:
+   In  production use the dataSource_original

-      - To set the datasource to be an in memory db or to the osce_public db, you need to comment DataSource files down osce_public of configuration like this:
+      - To set the dataSource_original to be an in memory db like this

               e.g:
+            environments {
+                production {

-        /*  dataSource {
+                    dataSource_original {
                           configClass = "org.codehaus.groovy.grails.orm.hibernate.cfg.GrailsAnnotationConfiguration"
                           dbCreate = "create"
                           driverClassName = "com.mysql.jdbc.Driver"
                           url = "jdbc:mysql://localhost/osce_public"
                           username = "root"
                           password = "admin"
                         }
-         */
+            }

-              It will set up the data source is a database in memory.
+              It will set up the dataSource_original source as a database in memory and importing data will have no effect.

    2.5 To change user password: